leftxmas/graphql-rest-api-aggregation/README.md

 # Aggregate RESTful endpoints with GraphQL

 This is a prototype based on a blog post published by Raymond Lee at https://raymondhlee.wordpress.com/author/raymondhlee/.

+## Tech stack
+- Spring Boot
+- GraphQL
+- Java